-Life is an entertaining science-fiction horror movie, with a terrifying monster, amazing ambiance, a solid cast and some interesting set pieces.
+Life is an entertaining science-fiction horror movie, with a terrifying monster, solid ambiance, a strong cast and some interesting set pieces.

 The plot revolves around a group of astronauts (mainly, Jake Gyllenhaal, Rebecca Ferguson and Ryan Reynolds) who discover alien life that isn’t very friendly.
 This leads to a game of cat and mouse with the “perfect” organism on a spaceship.
 Does that remind you of any other movie with an Alien?

 Around the halfway mark, the astronauts decide that the alien (now named Calvin) is so dangerous that it can never reach civilization.
 They then start considering what they may need to sacrifice in order to make sure it goes back into a dormant state.
 Doesn’t that seem like a certain movie about an alien in the Antarctic?
 In Life’s defense, it clearly isn’t the first movie to draw inspiration from Alien or The Thing, but the comparisons are so much harder to ignore with Life than most.

 I also have to say that Calvin is one of the cooler, and more original, movie monsters in recent memory.
 It goes through a couple of changes by the end of the movie, and each one is pretty interesting.
 He starts as a cell, and eventually ends up as something that’s genuinely freaky.
 Calvin’s size is also worth noting.
 I normally find it tough to be scared of a monster only half your size, but the way Calvin moves around the ship so quickly and quietly is pretty dang unnerving.

 The cast is terrific; Gyllenhaal in particular.
 It was much easier to empathize with the crew than most horror movies with talent like he and Ferguson creating characters to care for.
 It’s usually hard for me to bond with characters in horror movies because they…well, die so quickly, but I didn’t have that issue here.